 Dorothy Hodgkin, Nobel Prize-Winning Chemist

 Dorothy Hodgkin (Dorothy Crowfoot Hodgkin) is known for determining the molecular structure of vitamin B12 and penicillin, earning her the 1964 Nobel Prize for Chemistry.
-Dorothy was born in Cairo, Egypt, on May 12, 1910.
+She was born in Cairo, Egypt, on May 12, 1910.

 Aside from her notable Nobel Prize achievement, she also became a part of the Royal Society – the UK’s national academy of sciences.
 She was given the distinguished title of being a member of the Order of Merit only a year later.